KieranArasu/KieranArasu/README.md

   - Associated R2 and discrimination
   - Multivariable fractional polynomial models (For variable selection)

+## Data analysis/exploration
+### Project: Examining the relationship between creatine levels and weight
+Conducted variable pruning on a large dataset to consider which variables to keep in a model to determine the effects of weight on creatine.
+A model was developed after considering 10 different variables and results were then presented to supervisors.

+* Techniques used
+  - Multivariable regression
+  - Extensive variable selection using methods (VIF, AIC, BIC)
+  - Residual analysis

+* Tools used:
+ - R: ggplot2, tidyverse, olsrr, moments

 ## Machine Learning
 ### Project 2: Resting Heartrate & Myocardial infarction prediction